Top 5 moments in Texas Derby history: Red cards, cannon fire and playoff heartbreak

 Do we really need to say more than Jair Benítez?
 Despite his not always sterling reputation, the Colombian has only been shown the red card twice in his career, but both have been against the Dynamo.

 In the 2010 game mentioned above, the Colombian was ejected for elbowing Dynamo forward Luis Ángel Landín.
 Two years later, Benítez was shown red for violent conduct.
-His actions were not limited to regular season, however, as he was accused of spitting at Geoff Cameron in a preseason game in 2011.
+His actions were not limited to regular season, however, as he was suspended for spitting at Geoff Cameron in a preseason game in 2011.

 “I think he is an unprofessional player,” Cameron told the Houston Chronicle after the match.
 “It’s just one of those things that he came up to me and it took me every ounce of my energy not to punch him in the face, hit him or retaliate.
 But I’m a better professional than he is.
 I just kind of turned my shoulder a little bit and shrugged it off.

-September 30, 2007 – In one of the most famous flashpoints in MLS history, Clark’s frustrations boiled over in the final minutes of Houston’s emphatic 3-0 win at FC Dallas Stadium.
-In the 88th minute of the match, Ruiz and Clark became tangled on a free kick, and the Dynamo midfielder eventually kicked Ruiz violently and saw red for his actions.
-Clark was famously suspended for nine games, missing the Dynamo’s run to MLS Cup 2007 and fined $10,000.
+September 30, 2007 – In one of the most famous flashpoints in MLS history, Ricardo Clark’s frustrations boiled over in the final minutes of Houston’s emphatic 3-0 win at FC Dallas Stadium.
+In the 88th minute of the match, Ruiz and Clark became tangled on a free kick, and the Dynamo midfielder eventually kicked Ruiz violently.
+Both players saw red for their actions, and Clark was famously suspended for an additional nine games, missing the Dynamo’s run to MLS Cup 2007, and fined $10,000.

 FC Dallas quieted the crowd, however, with who else but Ruiz scoring in the 14th minute to put FCD up two goals on aggregate.
-As has been the case in many Dynamo comebacks in the series, however, cards played a role.
+As has been the case in many Dynamo playoff comebacks, however, discipline played a role.
 FCD’s Arturo Alvarez saw red, giving Houston life.

-Goals from Brian Ching and Stuart Holden sent the game into overtime.
-Ching and Brad Davis found the back of the net in the extra 30 minutes, giving the Dynamo bragging rights in a game that saw 10 yellow cards and two red cards.
+Goals from Brian Ching and Stuart Holden sent the game into overtime, and Ching and Brad Davis found the back of the net in the extra 30 minutes, giving the Dynamo bragging rights in a game that saw 10 yellow cards and two red cards.